-As our class sizes are so small and many staff teach across the whole school, we really get to know each and every boy and keep a very close eye on each one.
+As our class sizes are so small and many staff teach across the whole school, we really get to know each and every pupil and keep a very close eye on each one.
 Staff meet regularly to discuss pupils and we discuss each pupil in turn, making sure that the focus is not only on a few.

-We are fortunate to have two trained counsellors on the staff who spend time with particular pupils, when needed for talk time and a visiting counsellor who works with individual pupils and families and gives parents talks.
+We are fortunate to have two trained counsellors on the staff who spend time with particular pupils, when needed for talk time and a play therapist and a visiting independent counsellor who works with individual pupils and families and gives parents talks.
 We have three wellbeing hubs around school and a Lego Therapy Room enjoyed by all pupils.
 Wellbeing Lessons allow time for relaxation and reflection and the chance to meet with our Wellbeing Dogs, Monty and Charlie.

 All staff have access to our "Behaviour Tracker" in which any anomalies in behaviour are detailed by staff concerned.
 This is reviewed every day by the Headmistress, the form teacher and the teacher in charge of behaviour for the year groups in question.
 We have a weekly pastoral staff meeting in which any matters are raised.
 Pupils are encouraged to complete their Homework Diaries with details of Headmistress' Awards, Kindness Awards and house points; staff write messages on the 'blue pages' about any small misdemeanours; these are signed by the pupil, teacher and parents and pupils are helped to 'put things right' with restorative measures.
 Yellow pages are used far more than blue and on these we record house points, Headmistress Awards, Kindness Awards, Womble Awards and postcards home.
+The staff strive to ensure that each pupil receives at least one award every year.